candyho-learning/RE-Conneted/README.md

 Community
 - Create and invite friends to join your co-working sessions
 - Connect with like-minded users
-- Book co-working session and work with new friends
+- Book co-working sessions and work with new friends

 ## Roadmap